-Program Director: Steve Morris
+Program Director: Stephen Morris

 Corporate information security is of ever increasing importance and in response to the increased technical, organizational, political, and legal complexity surrounding the field, the MSIS program now offers three elective courses that provide a more in-depth treatment of this important area.

 focusing on current and emerging concepts from both technical and